jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q17: How would you find the products that have been ordered by at least 50 different customers?
+<b> Q17: How would you find the products that have been ordered by at least 50 different customers?</b>

 <details>
   <summary>A17:</summary>